lindakang/data-of-life_backup/2022-10-20-YT_CA_trending.md

-YouTube trending video data (3) - Japan
+YouTube trending data (2) - Canada
 ================

 ## US, Canada & Japan

 ### Background:

-This is just for practice and for fun and thus, will only focus on US, Canada and Japan YouTube channels.
+This is just for practice and for fun and thus, will only focus on the US, Canada and Japan YouTube channels.
 This will be divided into 3 parts so it won’t be too long.

 ### Dataset